s54a/562gradients/Readme.md

 ![preview With Controls of Gradient Number 179](./assets/previewWithcontrols.png "Preview With Controls of Gradient Number 179")

 ![preview of Modal](./assets/modal.png "Preview of Modal")

+## Experiment

+I also did an experiment with the project

+I inlcuded the favicon as base64 in the HTML

+By using [vite-plugin-singlefile](https://www.npmjs.com/package/vite-plugin-singlefile) I pasted the compiled CSS & JS in the HTML File so know when you load the Website and while Network Tab is open in Developer Tools it will just make only 1 HTTP Request.

+But Netilfiy maybe could add a file or two & if you something like Wappalyzer it also increases the 2 or 3 HTTP Requests

+The size of Index.html is around 293 Kilobytes.